 Most card providers don’t explicitly offer guaranteed approval.
 Instead, they use language that implies it’s easy for you to be approved.

 You’ll typically see phrases like “no minimum credit score” or “see if you prequalify.”
-You may still be denied for the card, but you generally have better odds than with most other providers.
+You may still be denied the card, but you may have better odds than with most other providers.

 Unsecured cards with guaranteed approval

-These cards come with fairly simple eligibility and requirements:
+These cards come with fairly simple eligibility and requirements.
+You must:

-- You must be a US resident and at least 18 years old..
+- Be a US resident at least 18 years old.

-- You must agree to the card provider’s terms and conditions.
+- Agree to the card provider’s terms and conditions.

-- You must have a valid payment method, such as a debit card, credit card or checking account.
+- Have a valid payment method, such as a debit card, credit card or checking account.

-- You must prove that you can make a specified monthly payment if you use your card’s entire credit line.
+- Prove that you can make a specified monthly payment if you use your card’s entire credit line.

 Unsecured cards with easy approval